aman-goel/ic3po/README.md

 ```<max IC3 frame> : <# of added clauses in each frame> s: <total # of clauses learnt>```

 #### License
-Copyright (c) 2021  Aman Goel and Karem Sakallah, University of Michigan.
+Copyright (c) 2018 - Present  Aman Goel and Karem Sakallah, University of Michigan.
 All rights reserved.

 IC3PO is provided as is, without any warranty.
 Any usage of IC3PO needs to comply with the usage terms as detailed in the file [LICENSE](https://github.com/aman-goel/ic3po/blob/master/LICENSE).